Lead is Dead! (except for start batts)

 If you own a vessel with high load devices, do yourself a favor and look at the contactor ratings (the BMS protection switch) that “marine specific” companies such as Lithionics/OPE-Li3, & Mastervolt use for their”marine specific” LFP batteries.
 What you’ll often see is a 500A continuous rated Gigavac, Blue Sea ML-RBS, Tyco EV-200, or in the case of Lithionics, military grade 500A contactor/relays are being used as BMS protection switches.

 Compare that to some of the drop-in batteries being sold out there which can have relatively low-current handling capability due to the use of often under-designed( for a cruising boat)FET based switches.
+The good news is FET BMS products are improving rapidly!
 The manufacturers building “marine specific” batteries eg; LFP Mastervolt OPE-Li3, &Victron know what a typical cruising boat needs in terms of current handling and they engineer this into the product.
 Does this mean you need to use a “marine specific battery?
-No, it does not it just means you need to choose your drop-ins very carefully for your vessel.
+No, it does not it just means you need to choose your drop-ins very carefully for your vessel.…

 A Dead FET BMS (windlass in-rush)